mardejour/software-design-lab/templates/journal.md

 I also learned more about built in functions in Python.
 Hour 2: I reviewed DHRI's HTML and CSS tutorials to refresh my memory Hour 3: Classes and Instances - learned to create methods wwithin a class (__init___)

+Week Seven (03/21)
+this week i learned more expressions and what they mean:

++= to sum and reassign (or incriment?)
+operators:
+if statement (true/false), don't forget curly brackets around the line of code to run;
+else & else if clauses (I wasn't sure if it will only run if the previous statement was false);
+logical operators: && - logical 'and' operator, will return true if placed between two ooleans that are both true; for example, if it's the weekend and it's sunny out, then we are going to have a picnic . if one them is false, there won't be no picnic. if (True && False) == False logical "or" operator || - will retunr true if placed between two booleans and either is true.